learn-co-curriculum/dsc-html-introduction/README.md

 ```

-Next, we add an opening and closing `html` tag.
+Next, you add an opening and closing `html` tag.
 This tells the web browser to
 interpret everything inside the tags as HTML code.

 ```html